By Mike Amaranthus, PhD

 Disturbance activities and the widespread use of conventional fertilizers and pesticides have resulted in detrimental effects on our soils and environment.
 Impacts include high levels of run-off, erosion, compaction, contamination of lakes, streams and groundwater, salt accumulation and loss of soil structure.
 On large areas of the planet we have treated soil like dirt.

 An attractive tool to diminish the environmental and dollar costs of these activities is to use mycorrhizal fungi as a natural plant growth stimulant.
 Using mycorrhizal fungi to establish and grow plants is borrowing from nature's template.
-Natural, undisturbed areas are teeming with a wide variety of these mycorrhizal fungi.
+Undisturbed areas are teeming with a wide variety of these mycorrhizal fungi.
 Many of these natural ecosystems are the most stable and productive on earth, achieving great plant productivity and longevity without irrigation, fertilization or the use of pesticides.
 A healthy, robust, living soil conserves, transforms and utilized soil nutrients and water and protects plants from diseases and environmental extremes.
-The key for the landscape architect is to recognize that the soil is alive and deserving to be treated like the precious resource it is.
-For more information, visit www.mycorrhizae.com
+The key for the landscape architect is to recognize that the soil is alive and deserving to be treated like the precious resource that it is.

-Mike Amaranthus, PhD., is adjunct associate professor of Forest Science and Oregon State University and president, Mycorrhizal Applications Inc. Dr. Amaranthus has authored over 60 scientific papers on mycorrhizal fungi and their uses.
-He has received the Department of Agricultures highest honors for scientific achievement and been featured on several national television broadcasts.
-Also, thanks to Dr. Jim Trappe at Ohio State University is one of the pioneers of Mycorrhizal research.
+Author Mike Amaranthus, adjunct associate professor of Forest Science and Oregon State University and president, Mycorrhizal Applications Inc. has authored over 60 scientific papers on mycorrhizal fungi and their uses.
+Also, thanks to Dr. Jim Trappe at Ohio State University, one of the pioneers of Mycorrhizal research.